fabioacp/resolve/docs/tutorial.md

 />
 ```

-#### Update the Optimistic Update Code
+#### Update the Optimistic Updates Code

-Modify the code related to optimistic UI updates to support shopping list deletion.
+Modify the code related to optimistic UI updates to support the shopping list deletion.

 **client/actions/optimistic_actions.js:**